MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 - How-to videos.
 - Readiness assessments.

-#### Azure machine learning operations video series
+#### Machine learning operations in Azure video series

-The [Azure machine learning operations video series](https://www.youtube.com/playlist?list=PLiQS6N-W1p3m9squzZ2cPgGdH5SBhjY6f) shows you how to enable machine learning operations for your machine learning solution, from initial development to production.
+A video series about [machine learning operations in Azure](https://www.youtube.com/playlist?list=PLiQS6N-W1p3m9squzZ2cPgGdH5SBhjY6f) shows you how to establish machine learning operations for your machine learning solution, from initial development to production.

 ### Ethics